kojix2/LibUI/examples2/README.md

 new users of this project may learn the bindings made available by kojix2 more rapidly so.

 Stay tuned for more updates in this regard in the long run.
-Right now only about four widgets have been added; expect more code in this regard over the next days and weeks. \o/
+Right now eight widgets have been added; expect more code in this regard over the next days and weeks. \o/

+I also invite others to contribute changes, including documentation.
+Let's improve the default experience of ruby + libui for new users, as well as provide working reference implementations for all functionality made available in ruby-libui.